USWNT win World Cup: United States set records in defeating Netherlands for second straight title | Goal.com

 The United States women’s national soccer team won their second straight World Cup and fourth overall with a 2-0 defeat of the Netherlands.

-Rose Lavelle added a second to set the USWNT on their way, while Alyssa Neher maintained the clean sheet in the victory.
+Rose Lavelle added a second to set the USWNT on their way, while Alyssa Naeher maintained the clean sheet in the victory.

 The victory sees Jill Ellis’ side successfully defend their World Cup title won in 2015, while adding to triumphs in 1991 and 1999.